access-development/product-inventory-tracker/README.md

 ### Summary

-This workflow and the associated tasks are designed to assess your technical skills in Java backend services development and effective unit testing.
+This workflow and the associated tasks are designed to assess your technical skills in Java backend services development, debugging, and effective unit testing.
+The assessment includes:

+- **Bug identification and resolution** - Testing your ability to identify and fix existing issues
+- **Service implementation** - Building filtering functionality with clean, efficient code
+- **Comprehensive testing** - Writing robust unit tests that cover various scenarios

 Please complete each part of the task as described while maintaining clean and readable code throughout your implementation.